Long Melford: Modern era

 In World War I, hundreds of village men volunteered to serve their country.
 They joined many diverse army regiments, such as the Scots Guards, Prince of Wales Regiment, Royal Engineers, the Suffolk Regiment, serving in Gallipoli, Ypres, the Somme and numerous military campaigns.
 Other men fought in the Royal Navy, and the newly formed Royal Flying Corps.
 The personal stories of these 1,100 men and how the war affected the village is found in Long Melford and the Great War – The Stories of a Thousand Lives by David Gevaux.
 In October 1920, the village war memorial was unveiled, and is located at the entrance of the Holy Trinity Church.

 During World War II, Long Melford was a location for American and Allied service personnel, who flew B24 and B17 aircraft from two large bomber stations, RAF Lavenham and RAF Sudbury, located nearby.
 Troops from, amongst others, the Berkshire and Black Watch Regiments, were billeted and garrisoned within the village.
 Injured airmen, troops from the D-Day landings and prisoners of war were treated at the large nearby 136th Station Hospital, located between Long Melford and Acton.
 Band leader Glenn Miller and his orchestra briefly visited Long Melford and played to injured airmen, invited locals and hospital staff at the 136th hospital in 1944.

 German prisoners of war were interned at a camp near the 136th Station Hospital, and Italian prisoners were located at a camp at the nearby village of Borley.
 USAF personnel from bases at Lakenheath, Mildenhall, and Wethersfield airbases often lived within Long Melford.
 By the end of the war, two B24 Liberators, one B17 Flying Fortress and one RAF de Havilland Mosquito had crashed in the parish with over twenty persons killed or injured.
 Numerous pillboxes and temporary gun emplacements were constructed in the village during the war, and in 2012 a previously unknown underground bunker room was located.
 According to the Remembrance Plaque at Holy Trinity Church, ninety-six serving villagers were killed in World War One, and eleven during World War Two.

+Today the hamlet of Rodbridge in Long Melford is the home of the Nethergate Brewery.